15 Community Outreach Ideas for Small Businesses

 If your community doesn’t focus on sports, it probably centers around arts.
 Do you have a local theater group or a youth orchestra?
 These groups are often under-funded, and any contribution is most welcome.
 You can sponsor a play and put your logo on the tickets and at the theater entrance, for example.
 The good you do for your community can always find its way back to you and your business.

-When it comes to community outreach, it’s not all about the money.
+When it comes to community outreach, it is not all about the money.
 Often, people are more touched by businesses giving their time and attention to a community project rather than providing funding alone.
 You can make it an annual event.
 Make a volunteer week, continue to pay your team their usual wages, but instead of doing business as usual, work on a community project.
-It could be cleaning up the local park, helping with a local community event, hosting a day of fun children activities, celebrating a town holiday, your options are so many.
+It could be cleaning up the local park, helping with a local community event, hosting a day of fun children’s activities, celebrating a town holiday, visiting a nearby nursing home and spending time with the elderly – your options are so many.

 Here is a fun and engaging way to pick your next community outreach project.
 By asking your customers to help you choose, you are both raising awareness about your company, and the important causes within your community.
 Encourage clients to vote for individuals, charities, or projects that need support, and you can even make a poll on social media where the ‘word’ travels much faster, and more people will be able to join in the decision making process.